Secure Data Backup & Recovery

 How you backup your data and applications matter.
 The key performance indicators you’ll want to be aware of when building your disaster recovery strategy are RTO and RPO.
 A quick rundown on these terms is all it takes to strategize for any disaster recovery.

 The RTO and RPO are important concepts for data backup plans.
-The maximum time your business can afford to lose access to the information that powers their apps, operations or both is determined by an assessment of how quickly they need systems restored.
+Assess how quickly your business needs systems restored.
+This determines the maximum time you can afford to lose access to critical data.

 Beyond Backup and Restore